Ehesp/Chrome-Extension-Twitter-Bootstrap-3-Template/README.md

     - css/
-		-- bootstrap.min (Edited, please see "important notes") -- bootstrap-theme.min (Not included by default, add it to your popup.html file if you wish to use this) -- custom.css (Contains small style tweaks, edit this file at your will)
+		-- bootstrap.min (Edited, please see "important notes") -- custom.css (Contains small style tweaks, edit this file at your will)
     - fonts/
         -- glyphicons-halflings-regular.eot